JackLeeHal/JackLeeHal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Golang
+- 🔭 I’m currently working on Golang, in a Medical company
 - 🌱 I’m currently learning Rust, AI...
 - 🤔 I’m looking for help with how to implement facebook's haystack
 - 💬 Ask me about Golang, Microservices...
 - 📫 How to reach me: 695697442@qq.com
-- ⚡ Fun fact: I'm a rhythm guitar in a band!
+- ⚡ Fun fact: I'm a rhythm guitar player in rock band!
 <!--
 **JackLeeHal/JackLeeHal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.